-After the tremendous success of the bike patrol, the unit now has six full time officers and one sergeant.
+After the tremendous success of the bike patrol, the unit now has five full time officers and one sergeant.
 Our primary area of operation continues to be the Parks, the Greenbelt pathway and downtown Boise, as well as any specialized enforcement duties that may arise.

 Standards & Training

 Officers who are interested in a bike position complete a competitive selection process.
 They are required to pass the current BPD physical fitness test, and complete an interview.
 Once accepted for the position, the officer must attend and successfully complete a thirty hour Basic Bike Patrol Training course.

 Each officer is assigned their own bike to ride for patrol duties.

 Each officer is responsible for daily upkeep of their bikes, to include washing, lubing the chain, and making sure the bike is in good working order.
 Officers typically wash and re-lube the bike at least once per week, depending on weather conditions.
 Prior to going on shift, each officer completes an "ABC" check on their bike to make sure it is in working order.
 The "ABC" check is:

 A is for Air.
 Officers make sure that the tires are properly inflated.

 B is for Brakes.
 Officers confirm that front and rear brakes are working.